Origins Canada: Aims and Objectives

+The United Church of Canada is developing a liturgy for those separated by adoption in conjunction with Origins Canada.

 Currently only four provinces and one territory have open adoption records: Ontario, B.C., Alberta, Newfoundland and Yukon Territory.

 In 2010, Origins Canada made a presentation to the Toronto and East York Community Council supporting the preservation of the heritage building at 450 Pape Avenue.
 For part of its history, this building was operated by the Salvation Army as a maternity facility for the confinement of unwed pregnant mothers.

 On May 16, 2011, Origins Canada, represented by its Executive Director, Valerie Andrews, presented to the Ontario Legislature's Standing Committee on Social Policy, regarding Bill 179, "Building Families and Supporting Youth to be Successful Act, 2011."
 The presentation raised concerns that key stakeholders who would be affected by the act were not consulted about it, and that the rights of natural parents would be jeopardized, with the law permitting babies to be apprehended at birth, only 30 days before the child becomes available for adoption by a Children's Aid Society, no guarantee of notice being given to the parents of the adoption hearing, and no means for the parents to contest the adoption.